Calculate Gamma_star from Rubisco specificity

 value of the specificity using an Arrhenius equation; this can be accomplished

-via the calculate_arrhenius
+via the calculate_temperature_response_arrhenius function from

-function from PhotoGEA.
+PhotoGEA.

-Finally, it is important to note that Gamma_star
+Finally, it is important to note that Gamma_star can also be directly

 calculated using an Arrhenius equation, rather than using the oxygen